HTTP-RPC/Kilo/README.md

 ) throws SQLException { ... }
 ```

-They are mapped to method arguments in declaration order and are implicitly required.
-Note that it is not possible to define a method that accepts both path variables and query string/form arguments.
+Path parameters must precede query parameters in the method signature and are implicitly required.
+Values are mapped to method arguments in declaration order.

 ### Body Content
-Body content may be declared as the final parameter to a POST or PUT handler, following any path variable parameters:
+Body content may be declared as the final parameter to a POST or PUT handler:

 ```java
 @RequestMethod("PUT")